September – Mate Calling Time

 1983 – Mi’kmaw Tannery, the first commercial smoke tannery, opens in Gander, operated by the Glenwood band of Newfoundland.

 1993 – Representatives of the Mi’kmaq meet with Parks Canada officials at Kejimkujik National Park to discuss designation of rock carvings at the Park.
-These petroglyphs constitute one of the largest sites in North America.
+These petroglyphs constitute one of the largest such sites in North America.

 2016 – Mi’kmaw lawyer, ethnobotanist, and CBU Indigenous Studies professor Tuma Young is the featured interview on CBC Radio’s Information Morning today.
 The series showcases the lives of significant Unama’ki leaders.